Iresa is now Octopus: customer questions answered

 Iresa offered four versions of its Flex tariff at a time.
 It was available as dual fuel or electricity only, which was then broken down into standard or Economy 7.
 Iresa tariffs generally changed the number of the name over time, such as the Iresa Flex 4 became the Eresa Flex 5.

 Originally, the tariffs all had a direct debit payment method, until Iresa launched its Flex 5 pay-as-you-go tariff for customers with prepayment meters shortly before it closed.
-Customers that wanted paper bills had to pay a £10 annual fee.
+Customers that wanted paper bills had to pay an annual fee.

 Iresa Energy tariffs were among the cheapest on the market.
-If you have not compared and switched tariffs in the past year, you are likely on a standard variable tariff with the new supplier, Octopus Energy.
+If you have not renegotiated tariffs in the past year, you are likely on a standard variable tariff with the new supplier, Octopus Energy.

 How do I access my Iresa Energy login?